pytorchbearer/torchbearer/docs/index.rst

-..
-PyBink documentation master file, created by sphinx-quickstart on Mon Jul 16 14:35:09 2018.
+.. torchbearer documentation master file, created by sphinx-quickstart on Mon Jul 16 14:35:09 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyBink's documentation!
+Welcome to torchbearer's documentation!
 ====================================

 .. toctree::